jchampemont/WTFDYUM/README.md

 See bundled `INSTALL.md` file for installation details.

+### Bug reportig

+If you encounter any bug or issue while using this software, feel free to report it using GitHub issues tracker.
+We will definitely have a look at it.

 ### Contributing
 I am happy to accept any pull request as long as it respects the following guidelines :